StateVoicesNational/Spoke/docs/HOWTO_HEROKU_DEPLOY.md

   - Click save

-## Notes about Twilio environment variable setup
+## Notes about Twilio configuration variable setup
 If you need to use Twilio in development but with live keys, click [here](https://github.com/MoveOnOrg/Spoke/blob/main/docs/HOWTO_INTEGRATE_TWILIO.md) for instructions.
-When using instructions, please remember that references to NGROK urls should change to your heroku app url.
+When using instructions, please remember that references to NGROK urls should change to your Heroku app url.

 Visit [here](https://www.twilio.com/docs/api/messaging/services-and-copilot) to configure messaging service features